eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 ==========
 Every *DataKind* is represented similarly inside a *Chartbox*.
-None, one or multiple lines of different colors will represent the different data series that are being displayed in the chart with the following format: |br|
+None, one or multiple lines of different colors will represent the different data series that are being displayed in the chart with the following format:

-The X axis is the time value of the data. |br|
+- The X axis is the time value of the data.
-The Y axis is the value that is store in the data.
+- The Y axis is the value that is store in the data.

-This could be integers, doubles or times, but for the same *DataKind* will always be the same value type. |br|
+This could be integers, doubles or times, but for the same *DataKind* will always be the same value type.
-Every point represents a *DataPoint* of data in a particular time.
+Every point represents an accumulated value of *DataPoints* of a data kind in a time range.

 .. _create_serie: